captainpete/dojo7.com/_posts/2018-04-18-indirect-programming.md

 New abstractions in machine learning theory have led to a more succinct language for programming machines to perform tasks previously too complex for definition.

-For simple tasks, like generating Binomial numbers, expressing directly is still the most effcient approach.
+For simple tasks, like generating Bernoulli numbers, expressing directly is still the most effcient approach.
 More the more complex tasks previously out of reach, we can now express a functional outcome and have the computer fill in the gaps.

 Refinforcement learning is still a blunt and inefficient instrument.
 It's very hard to get anything to work, even with extensive hyperparameter tuning and wide searches through program space.
 The promise of meta-refinforcement-learning is that reinforcement learning will become reliable and even easy for a practicioner.